ankitjain28may/getit/README.md

 OR

-Download the exe file from the dist folder [getit](https://github.com/ankitjain28may/getit/tree/master/dist) and put its path in the environment variable to directly use it from CLI
+Download the exe file from the dist folder [getit.exe](https://github.com/ankitjain28may/getit/tree/master/dist) and put its path in the environment variable to directly use it from CLI

 ##Usage from CLI

-` getit -d <download url> -f <filename with extension> `
+` getit -d <download url> -p <path> -f <filename with extension> `

 ` getit -h <help> `

+OR

+` python getit.py -d <download url> -p <path> -f <filename with extension> `

+` python getit.py -h <help> `

-Note : File path is same as the directory Path
+Note : File is downloaded in the Downloads/getit/ folder by default

 ##License